By Jeffrey Ault

 I purchased this truck two years ago with the thought in my mind this would be my last diesel truck so to speak, so reliability and performance were in mind—which can be rather daunting when dealing with a truck that could be rather costly if repairs were needed.

 My truck was still under warranty at the time and I wanted to keep it that way without having to drop serious funds on a delete kit.
-I tried contacting several other companies about aftermarket performance modules/tunes with little success and rather poor customer service until I got the chance to talk to Eric Mantra at Stealth Performance.
+I tried contacting several other companies about aftermarket performance modules/tunes with little success and rather poor customer service until I got the chance to talk to Eric Madrid at Stealth Performance.

 Initially his professionalism and company’s core values struck something with my situation that no other competitor did.
 Stealth would allow me to preserve warranty, increase usable power, improve fuel economy and enhance throttle response—all at a realistic cost solution.